stcorp/muninn-django/README.rst

 Requirements
 ------------

-- muninn 4.1 (including a configured archive)
+- muninn (including a configured archive)
-- django 1.11.7
+- django
-- djangorestframework (aka DRF) 3.8.2
+- djangorestframework (aka DRF)
-- djangorestframework-gis 0.13
+- djangorestframework-gis
-- django-filter 1.1.0 (optional)
+- django-filter (optional)
-- coreapi 2.3.3 (optional)
+- coreapi (optional)

-This package has been tested with the above mentioned versions.
-When using different versions, make sure to check the `djangorestframework-gis compatibility table <https://github.com/djangonauts/django-rest-framework-gis#compatibility-with-drf-django-and-python>`_.
+Make sure to check the `djangorestframework-gis compatibility table <https://github.com/djangonauts/django-rest-framework-gis#compatibility-with-drf-django-and-python>`_ to verify that you are using compatible versions of these packages.

 ------------
 Installation